Cruises Tom Bolmer has Participated in

 - Chief Scientist: Jacqueline Grebmeier.

-- Seattle to Dutch Harbor with science operations in the Bering Sea
+- Dutch Harbor to Dutch Harbor with science operations in the Bering Sea

 -